-[HA389 trade name] is indicated for the treatment of HIV-1 infection in combination with other antiretroviral agents in adults, adolescents and children weighing at least 10 kg.
+[HA390 trade name] is indicated for the treatment of HIV-1 infection in combination with other antiretroviral agents in adults and adolescents.

 Treatment regimens should follow most recent WHO treatment guidelines, supplemented by other authoritative guidelines.

 4.2 Posology and method of administration